blackpill/tesla-display/_pages/ios.md

   name: TesConnect
 ---
 ## Key features of TesConnect:
-1. Free
+1. Play video for passengers when you are driving
-2. Can cast Waze, Google Map to Tesla's screen for navigation
+2. Let you use navigation apps such as Waze, Google Map, Here WeGo, MAPS.ME on Tesla's screen
+3. Cast video files on your phone to Tesla's screen for passengers
+4. Cast Youtube, Tiktok, ESPN, TED Talk, CBC, PBS videos to Tesla's screen for passengers
-3. No extra internet traffic
+5. No extra internet traffic

 ## Features under development
-1. Can play video while driving
-2. Can play video links pasted from Youtube, Tiktok, ESPN, TED, CBC, PBS...
-3. Support playing video in Tesla's full-screen mode with audio
+1. Support playing video in Tesla's full-screen mode with audio
+2. Support playlist
+3. Support play audio only for Youtube video
+4. Support more video formats
+5. Support more video sites

 ## How to get this app?
 <a id="appstore" href ="https://apps.apple.com/app/tesconnect/id6469987744"><img src="/assets/img/app-store-badge.png" height="100px"></a>